pkdone/books-vue-flask-pymongo/README.md

 #### PRODUCTION OPTION 2: Containerised Production Server

-_(ensure the common PRODUCTION Phase initial steps 1 & 2 further above have been run first)_

-1. Edit the `client-tier/.env.production.local` file setting the value of the `VUE_APP_REST_API_LOCATION` variable to the URL of the MongoDB database, for example:
+1. Edit the `client-tier/.env.production.local` file, setting the value of the `VUE_APP_REST_API_LOCATION` variable to the IP address (or hostname) that the subsequently launched Docker container will be bound to, for example:
 ```bash
 VUE_APP_REST_API_LOCATION=http://172.17.0.2:5000/
 ```